 3rd, 4th, 5th transfer — 0.90TL each

 To put that in practical terms, going from Atatürk to Taksim requires two transfers and would normally cost you 15TL (5TL x 3).
 With an Istanbulkart, that same trip will cost you just 5.85TL (2.60TL + 1.85TL + 1.40TL).
 You can use one Istanbulkart for up to five people, but according to this TripAdvisor thread, it’s best to get one each if you plan to use it extensively.
 Multiple passengers can use the same card but only one person will get a discount.

 You can purchase an Istanbulkart at major metro stations like the airport, Sultanahmet, or Eminönü.
 You can also buy it at newspaper kiosks, though the cost is slightly higher.
 At metro station machines, the initial investment is 10TL.
 6TL is for the cost of the card, leaving you with 4TL initial credit.
 You can then top it up as you wish, though 20TL per person should be a good start since any unused amount at the end of your trip is non-refundable.

 6. Check for Discount Passes

-There are many websites that offer discount passes to tours and services.
-Among the sites I use, the ones with the most activities in Istanbul are Get Your Guide and Viator.
-Both are solid, reputable companies that offer tours and activities to many cities around the world, including Istanbul.
+I purchase travel vouchers from many different websites.
+For East and Southeast Asia, I like Klook and KKday.
+But for Turkey, my favorites are Get Your Guide and Viator because they offer the biggest selection.
 If you’re looking for deals on tours, transfers, shows, etc., then you may want to search through the Get Your Guide and Viator websites for a list of attractions deals in Istanbul.
 Here’s a quick look at some of Get Your Guide’s most popular deals in Istanbul: (pictures borrowed from getyourguide.com)

 7. Get Travel Insurance